Close menu William & Mary

 AMP It Up!

-Alma Mater Productions (AMP) is a student-run group that hosts various events throughout the year.
+Alma Mater Productions (AMP) is a student-run entertainment group that hosts various events throughout the year.
 Whether it’s the spring concert, movie night on the Sunken Garden or the Bridgerton Ball, AMP is always coordinating your next memory-making moment.

 Serving the Community